 PowerFlex looks at actual data stored on each drive rather than treating the whole drive capacity as what needs recovering.
 In this example, a drive failure occurs.
 The data levels illustrated here represent the total used capacity in these 6, 9 or 12 node configuration examples (we can scale to over 1,000 nodes).
 The 25%, 50% and 75% levels show relative rebuild times for this 960GB SAS SSD to return to restore the data to a full heathy state (re-protected).

 We’re showing you a rebuild scenario to emphasize the performance, but taking it to another level, you wouldn’t be urgently needing to replace the drive as we leverage the data redistribution to other drives for protection and sustaining performance while using virtual spare space provided by all of the drives to pick up the gap.
 Unlike RAID, we don’t need to replace the drive to return the system to full health.
 You can replace the drive when it’s convenient.

 - More nodes = less rebuild time!
 Try this if you scale out alternative options and I think you’ll find the inverse.

-- The near linear performance improvement as you add more drives.
+- The near linear rebuild performance improves as you add more drives and nodes.
 Imagine if this showed even more nodes participating in the rebuild process!

-- More data density doesn’t require a linear increase in the rebuild time.
+- More data density doesn’t result in a linear increase in the rebuild time.
 As you see in the 12-node configuration, it starts to converge on a vanishing point.

 This illustrates what happens when you have 35, 53, and 71 drives participating in the parallel rebuild process for the six, nine and twelve node configurations, respectively.